Archives: Documents

 2018

 This is an adaptation of a method developed by Minnesota.
 It has both component costs and an index value but is relatively new.
-You can find the documentation here and a visualization here.
+You can find the documentation here (DOCX) and a visualization here.

 Table Format